ryan-mcclue/ryan-mcclue/src/knowledge.md

     Used for range checks

 ## Algorithms
+sha1 more bits than md5, so more complex? really sha1 fine over more secure sha256 as 1 in 9quintillion
+meow hash probably better for large data

 greedy algorithms memory efficient however not optimal, so balancing act greedy chooses next best option from what is available at the moment